manoj633/ElectroMart_V1/README.md

 <p>3.
 Configure Environment Variables</p>

 ```
 In the project's root directory find the example.env file.
-Duplicate the file and rename it to .env  Open the .env file and provide the necessary configuration values such as database credentials JWT secret key PayPal API credentials etc.
+Duplicate the file and rename it to just .env  Open the .env file and provide the necessary configuration values such as database credentials JWT secret key PayPal API credentials etc.
 ```

 <p>4.
 Seed the data</p>